dolanske/curry.js/README.md

 If you are familiar with modern web frameworks, you must have heard the term render functions.
 If you know vue.js, curry's render functions have exactly the same syntax.

-Render function acceppts 3 parameters
+Render function accepts 3 parameters

 - `tag` html tag
 - `attrs` class, id, name etc.
 - `children` string or array of render functions

-Attrs can be ommited, inputting `render('tag', 'text' | [...children])` will work too
+Attrs can be ommited, inputting `render('tag', 'text' | [...children])` will work too.

-You can also input a template string instead as the only parameter
+You can also input a template string instead.
+As the only parameter.

 ```js
 // Select every '.list-wrap' element